 Remediation Strategies

-- Monitor turn count distribution — Calls with >15 turns often indicate confusion or loops
+- Monitor turn count distribution — Calls with greater than 15 turns often indicate confusion or loops

 - Optimize prompt engineering — Reduce verbosity without sacrificing task completion

-- Identify AHT outliers — Replay calls with AHT >3x average to detect patterns
+- Identify AHT outliers — Replay calls with AHT greater than 3x average to detect patterns

 How Hamming helps: Hamming tracks turn-level metrics including longest monologue, turn count, and silence duration to identify verbose or stuck conversations before they impact aggregate AHT.